Smile-SA/elasticsuite-for-retailer/README.md

 <br/>

-* **Store Offers :**
+* **Store Offers:**

-    This features let you create **specific offers for a given product and a given shop** : you'll be able to define the price and/or the availability for a product in each shop.
+    This features let you create **specific offers for a given product and a given shop**: you'll be able to define the price and/or the availability for a product in each shop.

 <p align="center">
     <img alt="Offer Step one" src="doc/static/offer-step-one.png" />
     <img alt="Offer Step two" src="doc/static/offer-step-two.png" />
 </p>

-   You will be able to enable an option to filter the navigation of the customer to the products available in his favorite shop :
+   You will be able to enable an option to filter the navigation of the customer to the products available in his favorite shop:

 <p align="center">
     <img alt="Shop Availability" src="doc/static/shop-availability.png" />